 In infancy, toddlerhood, and early childhood, the body’s physical development is rapid (Figure 9.10).
 On average, newborns weigh between 5 and 10 pounds, and a newborn’s weight typically doubles in six months and triples in one year.
 By 2 years old the weight will have quadrupled, so we can expect that a 2 year old should weigh between 20 and 40 pounds.
 The average length of a newborn is 19.5 inches, increasing to 29.5 inches by 12 months and 34.4 inches by 2 years old (WHO Multicentre Growth Reference Study Group, 2006).

 During infancy and childhood, growth does not occur at a steady rate (Carel, Lahlou, Roger, & Chaussain, 2004).
 Growth slows between 4 and 6 years old: During this time children gain 5–7 pounds and grow about 2–3 inches per year.
-Once girls reach 8–9 years old, their growth rate outpaces that of boys due to a pubertal growth spurt.
+Once females reach 8–9 years old, their growth rate outpaces that of males due to a pubertal growth spurt.
 This growth spurt continues until around 12 years old, coinciding with the start of the menstrual cycle.
-By 10 years old, the average girl weighs 88 pounds, and the average boy weighs 85 pounds.
+By 10 years old, the average female weighs 88 pounds, and the average male weighs 85 pounds.

-We are born with all of the brain cells that we will ever have—about 100–200 billion neurons (nerve cells) whose function is to store and transmit information (Huttenlocher & Dabholkar, 1997).
-However, the nervous system continues to grow and develop.
-Each neural pathway forms thousands of new connections during infancy and toddlerhood.
+It was previously believed that we are born with all of the brain cells we will ever have.
+More recent research suggests that neurogenesis (the formation of neurons) can continue through adulthood.
+However, the vast majority of neural connections and pathways occur during the first few years of a child’s life (National Institute of Neurological Disorders and Stroke, 2019).
 This period of rapid neural growth is called blooming.
 Neural pathways continue to develop through puberty.
 The blooming period of neural growth is then followed by a period of pruning, where neural connections are reduced.
 It is thought that pruning causes the brain to function more efficiently, allowing for mastery of more complex skills (Hutchinson, 2011).
 Blooming occurs during the first few years of life, and pruning continues through childhood and into adolescence in various areas of the brain.

 The size of our brains increases rapidly.
 For example, the brain of a 2-year-old is 55% of its adult size, and by 6 years old the brain is about 90% of its adult size (Tanner, 1978).
 During early childhood (ages 3–6), the frontal lobes grow rapidly.
 Recalling our discussion of the 4 lobes of the brain earlier in this book, the frontal lobes are associated with planning, reasoning, memory, and impulse control.
 Therefore, by the time children reach school age, they are developmentally capable of controlling their attention and behavior.
 Through the elementary school years, the frontal, temporal, occipital, and parietal lobes all grow in size.
 The brain growth spurts experienced in childhood tend to follow Piaget’s sequence of cognitive development, so that significant changes in neural functioning account for cognitive advances (Kolb & Whishaw, 2009; Overman, Bachevalier, Turner, & Peuster, 1992).